 The Sun heats the water in oceans, lakes and rivers and turns it into a gas called water vapour.
-Water vapour rises into the air.
+The water vapour rises into the air.
 This process is known as evaporation.
+Some of the precipitation that falls on land returns to the rivers, lakes and oceans as runoff.